 This course covers the planning, organization, set up, lighting and shooting of studio photography.
 You will gain the technical skills for operating the 5x4 camera & E6 film, medium format 6x7 camera & E6 film and DSLR.
 You will gain skills and techniques required for being a professional assistant.

 CUAPHI402 Apply photo imaging lighting techniques

 1. Set up lighting for photo shoot

-1.1.
-Confirm lighting characteristics required for subjects in consultation with relevant personnel as required
+1.1 Confirm lighting characteristics required for subjects in consultation with relevant personnel

 2. Light subjects